-CSR Performance Data (Number of employees, basic employee data, etc.)
+CSR Performance Data (Number of employees, basic employee data, etc.) >>

-Raising Employee Satisfaction Levels
+■ Raising Employee Satisfaction Levels

 Tokio Marine Group has created a group-wide platform for the implementation of a Group employee attitude survey once each year.
-In fiscal 2017, the survey was given to 5,654 employees in 15 companies with individual companies such as Tokio Marine & Nichido and Tokio Marine & Nichido Life conducting identical initiatives.
-Although employee satisfaction levels were high on the whole throughout the Group, we are aiming to further boost employee satisfaction by having each company regularly gather the opinions of its employees, use them when looking into general management and personnel policies and provide feedback related to organizational management.
+In fiscal 2018, the survey was given to 5,158 employees in 16 companies with individual companies such as Tokio Marine & Nichido and Tokio Marine & Nichido Life conducting the same initiatives.
+Although employee satisfaction levels were high on the whole throughout the Group, we are aiming to further boost employee satisfaction by reflecting opinions of employees regularly gathered by each company in general management and personnel measures and by providing feedback related to organizational management.

-CSR Performance Data (Employee attitude survey)
+CSR Performance Data (Employee attitude survey) >>>

-Sound Labor-Management Relations
+■ Sound Labor-Management Relations

-In Tokio Marine Group, Tokio Marine & Nichido and other Group companies conduct good-faith negotiations and consultations with labor unions on a wide range of topics, from payroll and human resources systems and occupational health and safety to management policies, to maintain and improve the sound development of the company and the working conditions of union members.
+In Tokio Marine Group, Tokio Marine & Nichido and other Group companies conduct good-faith negotiations and discussions with labor unions on a wide range of topics, from payroll, personnel systems and occupational health and safety to management policies, to achieve sound corporate growth and maintain and improve various working conditions of union members.

-CSR Performance Data (Labor union participation rate)
+CSR Performance Data (Labor union participation rate) >>

-Development of Human Resources
+2. Development of Human Resources

 The power of our people is the driving force for realizing our vision, "To Be a Good Company."
 The Tokio Marine Group Spirit has been built up by overcoming numerous adversities and constantly taking on challenges since our earliest days that focus on the five areas of taking on challenges, openness and dynamism, customer orientation, social contribution (contribute to society and people) and a global perspective.
 This spirit has been passed down over the generations and even now is the starting point for individual ideas and the source of human resources with a high sense of purpose who boldly take on challenges.
-In addition, based on the Tokio Marine Group spirit, we have fostered over many years a nurturing culture in which both the person doing the guiding and the person being guided grow and develop.
+In addition, based on the Tokio Marine Group Spirit, we have fostered over many years a nurturing culture in which both the person doing the guiding and the person being guided grow and develop.
 We are working to spread and pass down this nurturing culture to the entire Group with the aim of having our Group companies around the world work together on the development of human resources.

-Aiming to be the Most Successful Company in Japan Where People Can Grow and Develop
+■ Aiming to be the Most Successful Company in Japan Where People Can Grow and Develop